-Jean Simmons is Turner Classic Movies' Star of the Month of June.
-Though never a major box office draw, Simmons either starred or was featured in a number of the most important movies of the '40s, '50s, and '60s.
-Among those are Laurence Olivier's Best Picture Oscar winner Hamlet (1948), Henry Koster's CinemaScope blockbuster The Robe (1953), Stanley Kubrick's historical drama Spartacus (1960), and Richard Brooks' film adaptation of Sinclair Lewis' Elmer Gantry (1960).
+Jean Simmons is Turner Classic Movies’ Star of the Month of June.
+Though never a major box office draw, Simmons either starred or was featured in a number of the most important movies from the 1940s to the 1960s.
+Among those are Laurence Olivier’s Best Picture Oscar winner Hamlet (1948), Henry Koster’s CinemaScope blockbuster The Robe (1953), Stanley Kubrick’s historical drama Spartacus (1960), and Richard Brooks’ film adaptation of Sinclair Lewis’ Elmer Gantry (1960).

 On Tuesday, June 7, TCM will be showing five of Simmons’ early British films: David Lean’s film version of Charles Dickens’ Great Expectations (1946), Michael Powell and Emeric Pressburger’s masterpiece Black Narcissus (1947), Brian Desmond Hurst’s family drama Hungry Hill (1947), Charles Frank’s thriller Uncle Silas (1947), and Anthony Asquith’s psychological World War II drama The Way to the Stars (1945).

 I’ve watched Great Expectations twice, but I haven’t been able to warm up to Lean’s movie adaptation despite several pluses, including Finlay Currie’s performance as the prison escapee and Guy Green’s superb black-and-white cinematography.
 As the young Estella, Simmons seems as out of her element as the three leads: John Mills, Alec Guinness, and Valerie Hobson (as the adult Estella).
 Anyhow, some consider Great Expectations to be the director’s finest work and the finest film ever made from a Dickens novel.
 Personally, I much prefer Alberto Cavalcanti’s generally dismissed Nicholas Nickleby.